ewonglab/BOM_package/tutorial.md

 Required arguments for this function include

-- 'target_ct'   : Target cell type condition
+- 'target_ct'   : Target cell type condition.
+If null then will search in data_path for motif outputs and will process all.
 - 'data_path'   : Path to directoy containing motifs
 - 'qval_thresh' : q value threshold
 - 'outDir'      : Name of directory to save output files.
 Output files will be named cellType_vs_Others
+- 'nthreads'    : number of threads to utoise for processing. default = 1.
 <a href="#TopofBAGofMotifsTutorial_v1">Back to top of document</a>